Pat Hickey (sports administrator): 2016 Summer Olympics

 Hickey was allowed his passport back in November 2016 for a bond payment of 410,000 Euros.
-The month after The Association of National Olympic Committees (ANOC) loaned the money to Mr Hickey so he could go back to Ireland.
+The following month, The Association of National Olympic Committees (ANOC) loaned the money to Hickey so he could go back to Ireland.
 But in November 2017, the Brazilian Supreme Court suspended the case against Hickey and the other accused, all of whom deny any wrongdoing, in order to examine the merits of the prosecution case and of the Habeas Corpus request by lawyers for one of his co-accused, Kevin Mallon of THG Sports, after the lawyers had argued that they could not mount a proper defence as the prosecution had presented no evidence, and "nor was there clarity on his alleged involvement in any crime".
 It was not known how long this would take, and this was still unclear in June 2019 when Olympic Federation of Ireland President Sarah Keane expressed the hope that the International Olympic Committee's Ethics Commission would conclude its own investigation of the case before the 2020 Tokyo Olympics.
-In the meantime Hickey and others had been criticised for lack of cooperation by the subsequent Moran inquiry into the matter.
+The subsequent Moran Inquiry, non-statutory investigation commissioned by the Irish government and published in August 2017, heavily criticized Hickey's management style.
+The report concluded that Hickey ran the OCI as a personal fiefdom, concealing major commercial ticketing contracts with the Marcus Evans Group from his own executive committee, and noted his complete non-cooperation with the inquiry.
+The International Olympic Committee (IOC) also declined to cooperate with the Moran Inquiry, stating it fell outside national jurisdiction, a decision Judge Moran explicitly noted as a "major impediment" to his investigation.
+Separately, during the 2016 Rio Games, Brazilian investigators sought to question IOC President Thomas Bach regarding email correspondence with Hickey concerning supplementary ticket allocations.
+While police stated there was no evidence that Bach had direct knowledge of the illegal resale scheme, the OCI had received an additional 296 high-demand tickets following an email request from Hickey to Bach.
+Bach subsequently cancelled his planned trip to the Rio 2016 Paralympic Games opening ceremony, citing his attendance at a state funeral in Germany, preventing Brazilian authorities from issuing a formal summons.
 Hickey officially resigned from the IOC on December 5, 2022.